 Recent research reveals that specific balance exercises do not carry over to a variety of balancing skills.
-Based on the SAID principle, you only get better at what you train to do.
+Based on the SAID principle (specific adaptation to impose demands), you get better at specifically what you train to do.
+For example, balancing on a wobble board would help you maintain better balance on a skateboard than training on the ground.
+But training on an actual skateboard would help you better in skateboarding than on a wobble board.

-Unstable surface training, or balance training, may not be useless or “fad-ish” if it is used in the right context.
-A recent German study pioneered the first research that examines training specificity and adaptation on unstable surface training (UST) or balance training.
 Previous research and systematic reviews do not consider whether specific types of balance training would elicit specific effects and adaptations.
-Also, the previous experiments tend to examine the effects of UST on stable surfaces, not on similar unstable surfaces.
+Also, the previous experiments tend to examine the effects of unstable surface training on stable surfaces, not on similar unstable surfaces, the researchers reported.

-The researchers concluded, “The balance training used in this study improved performance only in the specific task that was trained.
+They concluded, “The balance training used in this study improved performance only in the specific task that was trained.
 There was no transfer to different tasks even when the device used was the same or when the direction of perturbation was the same.”
-(1) In other words, subjects adapted specifically to the task they were trained to perform.
-Sounds like the SAID principle, right?
+In other words, subjects adapted specifically to the task they were trained to perform.

 Group 1 (control): No training.